fabian-sp/GGLasso/paper/paper.md

 # Statement of need

 Currently, there is no Python package available for solving general Graphical Lasso instances.
-The standard single Graphical Lasso problem can be solved in `scikit-learn` [@Pedregosa2011].
+The standard single Graphical Lasso problem (SGL) can be solved in `scikit-learn` [@Pedregosa2011].
 The `skggm` package provides several algorithmic and model selection extensions for the single Graphical Lasso problem [@Laska2017].
-The package `regain` [@Tomasi2018] comprises solvers for Single and Fused Graphical Lasso problems, with and without latent variables.
+The package `regain` [@Tomasi2018] comprises solvers for single and Fused Graphical Lasso problems, with and without latent variables.
 With `GGLasso`, we make the following contributions:

 - Proposing a uniform framework for solving Graphical Lasso problems.
 - Providing solvers for Group Graphical Lasso problems (with and without latent variables).